Identifying the Topology of Undirected Networks from Diffused Non-stationary Graph Signals: Numerical tests

 \textbf{Inference of PSD graph shifts.} We consider the karate club social network studied by Zachary~\cite{Zachary1977}, which is represented by a graph $\ccalG$ consisting of $N=34$ nodes or members of the club and undirected edges symbolizing friendships among them.
-Denoting by $\bbL_\mathrm{n}$ the normalized Laplacian of $\ccalG$, we define the graph-shift operator $\bbS \!=\! \bbI \!-\! \eta \bbL_\mathrm{n}$ with $\eta \!=\!
+Denoting by $\bbL_\mathrm{n}$ the normalized Laplacian of $\ccalG$, we define the graph-shift operator $\bbS \!=\! \bbI \!-\! \gamma \bbL_\mathrm{n}$ with $\gamma \!=\!
 1/\lambda_{\max}(\bbL_\mathrm{n})$, modeling the diffusion of opinions between the members of the club.
 A graph signal $\bby$ can be regarded as a unidimensional opinion of each club member regarding a specific topic, and each application of $\bbS$ can be seen as an opinion update.
 Our goal is to recover $\bbL_\mathrm{n}$ -- hence, the social structure of the Karate club -- from the observations of opinion profiles.
 We consider $M$ different processes in the graph -- corresponding, e.g., to opinions on $M$ different topics -- and assume that an opinion profile $\bby_m$ is obtained by diffusing through the network an initial belief $\bbx_m$.
-More precisely, for each topic $m = 1, \ldots, M$, we model $\bbx_m$ as a zero-mean process with known covariance $\bbC_{\bbx,m}$.
-We are then given a set $\{\bby^{(p)}_m\}_{p=1}^P$ of independent opinion profiles generated from different sources $\{\bbx^{(p)}_m\}_{p=1}^P$ diffused through filter $\bbH_1$ of unknown nonnegative coefficients.
+More precisely, for each topic $m = 1, \ldots, M$, we model $\bbx_m$ as a zero-mean {Gaussian} process with known covariance $\bbC_{\bbx,m}$. {The input covariances are generated as $\bbC_{\bbx,m} = \mathbf{U}_{m} |\mathbf{\Lambda}_{m}| \mathbf{U}_{m}^{T}$, where the diagonal matrix $|\mathbf{\Lambda}_{m}|$ has diagonal entries equal to the absolute values of i.i.d. samples drawn from a standard normal distribution.
+Matrix $\mathbf{U}_{m} $ collects the eigenvectors of a symmetric matrix with i.i.d. standard normal entries.} We are then given a set $\{\bby^{(p)}_m\}_{p=1}^P$ of independent opinion profiles generated from different sources $\{\bbx^{(p)}_m\}_{p=1}^P$ diffused through filter $\bbH_1$ of unknown nonnegative coefficients.
 From these $P$ opinion profiles we first form an estimate $\hat{\bbC}_{\bby, m}$ of the output covariance.
 Leveraging that $\bbS$ is PSD and $h_l \geq 0$ for $l = 0,1,2$ (cf.~Section~\ref{Ss:PSD_filter}), then we estimate the filter $\bbH_1$ via \eqref{E:minimizer_PSD_closedform} and solve \eqref{E:SparseAdj_l1_obj_noisy_matrix} using the eigenbasis $\hat{\bbV}$ of the estimated filter.
 Set $\ccalS$ is modified accordingly for the recovery of a normalized Laplacian instead of an adjacency matrix; see \cite{segarra2016topoidTSP16}.